Wellbeing Test

 Research

-Please find a listing below of the research papers that have been published in peer reviewed journals.
+Please find a list below of research papers that have been published in peer reviewed journals.
 For the complete list, please visit our CRUfAD website.

 Randomised controlled trial of internet‐delivered cognitive behaviour therapy for clinical depression and/or anxiety in cancer survivors (iCanADAPT Early).
 Murphy, M. J., Newby, J. M., Butow, P., Loughnan, S. A., Joubert, A. E., Kirsten, L., … & Andrews, G. Psycho‐Oncology.
 2019.